seadanda/glossary/glossary/t.md

 Advisory body to the LHCb management on all aspects of detector design, optimization, safety and cost.

+## Timepix3 {#Timepix3}

+An [ASIC](a.md#ASIC) for reading out a silicon pixel sensor with 55x55 micron pixels.
+Timepix3 data packets are timestamped to a precision of 1.5625ns on chip and capable of reading out 60M hits per second.
+Derived from the MediPix family.

 ## TCK: Trigger Configuration Key {#TCK}

 A unique 32-bit configuration value (in base 16) representing a given trigger configuration (sequence of algorithms and selection cuts).